vlasky/shacrypt/README.md

 # shacrypt

-shacrypt is a simple enough wrapper over sha256-crypt and sha512-crypt functions originally created by Ulrich Drepper.
+shacrypt provides cross-platform support for SHA-256 crypt and SHA-512 crypt in Node.js.
+It does not use the Node.js crypto API.
+Instead, it is implemented as a wrapper around the C implementation programmed by Ulrich Drepper.
 See <http://www.akkadia.org/drepper/SHA-crypt.txt>

+shacrypt provides two funtions sha256crypt() and sha512crypt() that can be used both synchronously and asynchronously via callbacks.

+Asynchronous mode is especially useful in that computation is performed in Node.js's libuv thread pool.
+This avoids blocking the event loop which results in better app performance.
+As per Node.js convention, the callback function is provided as the final argument with the signature function(error, result).

 ### Installation